 Out of fear, I wrote a sweet note to my friend and declined the invitation.
 Turns out she was hurt and disappointed--she'd really wanted me there; I was one of the first friends she'd met as a seventh grader in a new town.
 So I went.
 And I had fun.
 And I got a migraine on the way home.

 Mostly I cancel plans at the last minute when I have an attack coming on.
 Even if the meds I take do work, the postdrome means I'll be sleepy and out of it and not in the mood to socialize.
 A few years ago, I'd pop Imitrex or Relpax while at a busy rock show at midnight, sure the headache would be gone in a few minutes so I could continue dancing and rocking out.
 I was usually right in my judgment then and ended up back up to par an hour or so later, ready to continue to the night.
 I don't feel that way anymore.
 Now I skip out when I feel the migraine coming on and head straight home, realizing that if I push myself I'll feel worse.

 Canceling plans makes me feel terrible; my guilt merely compounds the pain and nausea I'm feeling, and that simply doesn't help anyone, the friends I've canceled on or myself.
 My friends and family are extremely understanding: they know of my health condition and their first priority (and usually mine) is to take care of me.
 But I still cannot get over the feeling that maybe, just maybe, they think I'm flaky.
 That I've let them down.
 That I can't be counted on.
 And I can't seem to figure out how to get over that.

-I read others' blogs, read mantras about taking care of myself, read stories about people going through similar things.
+I read others' blogs, read mantras about taking care of myself, and read stories about people going through similar things.
 Maybe one day soon all that will click.
-Logically, I know the the choice I make to go home and try to relax is the only healthy choice I can make.
+Logically, I know the choice I make to go home and try to relax is the only healthy choice I can make.
 Emotionally, I continue to feel like I'm undependable, and that feels pretty rotten.